paulrouget/servo-embedding-example/README.md

 At this point, almost everything is in place.

 If we run the current code, we will only see a white screen.
-It's because at the moment, servo needs to be notified when to process events from its internal components, and from the embedder.
+At the moment, servo needs to be notified when to process events from its internal components, and from the embedder.

 Note: this will change.
 [See this issue](https://github.com/servo/servo/issues/15734#issuecomment-328799888).